-Suppose now that groups of size k form so that if x items are produced, there will be y = ky items viewed.
-The willingness to pay of the marginal individual is p(ky), so the willingness to pay of the marginal group is kp(ky).
+Suppose now that groups of size k form so that if x items are produced, there will be y=kx items viewed.
+The willingness to pay of the marginal individual is p(kx), so the willingness to pay of the marginal group is kp(kx).
 The monopolist now wants to chose x to maximize kp(kx)x - cx.
-If c = 0, then $y^ = kx^$ .
-That is, the monopolist just produces $1/k^{\text{th}}$ as much when sharing is possible, and the marginal user ends up paying the same amount as he or she did before.
+If c=0, then $y^=kx^$.
+That is, the monopolist just produces $1/k^{th}$ as much when sharing is possible, and the marginal user ends up paying the same amount as he or she did before.

-When the marginal cost of production c > 0, the monopolist produces less when sharing is allowed and makes more profit due to the savings on production costs.
+When c > 0, the monopolist produces less when sharing is allowed, and makes more profit, due to the savings on production costs.
 Think of a situation where the users band together to form a private library and purchase some very expensive reference book.
-The publisher is better off printing a few of them and selling them to libraries at a high price, rather than printing more and selling to many individuals.
+The publisher is better off printing a few of them and selling them to libraries at a high price that printing more and selling to every individual.
 In this case, sharing is a more efficient industry for selling downstream, so the monopolist wants to encourage downstream sharing.

-However, this analysis assumes there is no cost to sharing.
-In reality, sharing is often inconvenient due to various forms of congestion.
+However, note that we have assumed that there is no cost to sharing.
+In reality, it is often inconvenient to share due to various forms of congestion.
 We could modify the above model by adding in a transactions cost of sharing, as was examined earlier.
-This task is pursued in Besen (1986) and Varian (2000), among others.
+This task is pursued in Besen [1986] and Varian [2000], among others.